githubteacher/githubfordevelopers-april/DavidGPeterson-Milford.md

 ### Places to Avoid

-- Main Street during rush hour
+- Main Street during rush hour (unless you like sitting in traffic)